JanSeulin/JanSeulin/README.md

 # Hello there! 👋

 My name is Jan Seulin, from São Paulo - Brazil.
-I'm a Systems Analysis and Development student and an IT Intern at a big world-wide company.
-My main goal is to become a full stack web developer and that's what I'm working for right now.
+I'm a Systems Analysis and Development student that aspires to become a full stack web developer.
+Here's the demonstrations of some of my personal projects:

 ## Projects
 - **The Wired Hardware Store** [[Live Demo]](https://janseulin.github.io/TheWired/#/) **Initial Phase* - A Hardware E-commerce mock-up website created with React.
 Work in progress.